More features:

 Belfast's Quarters

-Put simply, Belfast is made up of five areas: North, East, South, West and the city centre within which cosmopolitan Quarters are emerging, providing a focus for culture, tourism and economic development.
+Put simply, Belfast is made up of five areas: North, East, South, West and the city centre within which cosmopolitan Quarters provide a focus for culture, tourism and economic development.

 Cathedral Quarter (city centre)

-Named after St. Anne's Cathedral, this city centre Quarter is fast becoming a vibrant hub for the arts, restaurants, nightlife, hotels and big city events.
+Named after St. Anne's Cathedral, this city centre Quarter has become a vibrant hub for the arts, restaurants, nightlife, hotels and big city events.
+The MAC arts and theatre complex stands at the head of St. Anne's Square and is its new cultural heartbeat.
 Custom House Square is one of the city's main outdoor venues for free concerts and street entertainment.
-And Donegall Street (where the Cathedral stands), Waring Street and cobbled Hill Street are the Quarter's main drags.
+And Donegall Street (where the Cathedral stands), Waring Street and cobbled Hill Street are the Quarter's main eating and drinking drags.

 Queen's Quarter (South Belfast)

-South Belfast's leafy thoroughfares boast the eponymous University (pic above), Botanic Gardens and the Ulster Museum (re-opening mid-2009 following for a major revamp).
-It is here, too, that you'll find the Lisburn Road, a stylish shopping strip sometimes referred to as Belfast's Bond Street or Diamond Mile.
-For lots more info on this area, click www.visitsouthbelfast.com.
+South Belfast's leafy thoroughfares boast the eponymous University (pic above), Botanic Gardens and the Ulster Museum.
+It is here, too, that you'll find the Lisburn Road's refined selection of boutiques and cafes.
+For lots more info, click www.visitsouthbelfast.com.

 Gaeltacht Quarter (West Belfast)